SAP-samples/fiori-elements-feature-showcase/README.md

 The visibility of the "Edit", "Create" and "Delete" actions can be dynamically adjusted.
 For example the delete operation can be dependent on a field of the entity, through the annotation `@Capabilities.DeleteRestrictions`.
 Fixed values are also possible.

 Since UI5 Version 1.100 also Singleton are supported as values.
 The Syntax for Singletons is special, as it can be seen in the code snippet.
-The path value starts with a '/' followed by the name of the singleton, in the Feature Showcase it is 'Singleton', and the last part is the property path.
+The path value starts with a '/' followed by the name of the singleton, in the Feature Showcase it is 'Singleton', ending with the property path segment.

 ```cds
 annotate srv.RootEntities with @(